Muniswamy366/DesignPatternsRepo/src/dp/microservices/ServiceMesh.md

 ### Core Idea

 In a microservices architecture, you have many small services talking to each other.
 This inter-service communication can be complex — involving security, reliability, routing, and observability.
 A service mesh solves this by moving those concerns out of your services and into a dedicated communication layer, typically implemented using sidecar proxies (e.g., Envoy).

+### How It Works

+Each microservice does not talk directly to another service.
+Instead:

+    A sidecar proxy is deployed alongside each service instance (in the same pod/container group).

+    All incoming/outgoing traffic flows through the proxy.

+    The service mesh control plane (e.g., Istio, Linkerd) manages the configuration of these proxies.

+[ Service A ] <--> [ Sidecar Proxy A ]
+                              |
+                              v
+                         [ Network ]
+                              ^
+                              |
+[ Service B ] <--> [ Sidecar Proxy B ]